neurobagel/documentation/README.md

 Note: Both relative and absolute paths can be used to specify files or directories in `.nav.yml`.

+## Updating the environment variables reference

+The environment variables reference is auto-rendered from the file `docs/includes/environment_variables.yaml` using a [macro](https://mkdocs-macros-plugin.readthedocs.io/en/latest/) stored in `docs/macros/main.py`.

+To update the metadata for a variable, directly edit the source yaml file.

+To update the formatting of the rendered markdown reference sections, edit the macro functions inside the macro module directly.

+**Variable ordering**: The order of variable sections is defined in the macro module.
+For a given `ini_section`, variables appear in the order they are defined in the yaml file.

+Information on excluding markdown sections or pages from macro rendering can be found [here](https://mkdocs-macros-plugin.readthedocs.io/en/latest/rendering/#solutions).

 ## Build

 To spin up the site locally while you edit it, run: